NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 | 6          | Interstitial ad already used Error.
 This happens when you try to show the same interstitial ad more than once. |
 | 11         | Internal Error.
 Something happened internally; for instance, an invalid response was received from the ad server. |
 | 14         | Rewarded ad already used Error.
 This happens when you try to show the same rewarded ad more than once. |

+# **Mediation**

+This plugin supports the following mediation providers:
+* AdColony
+* Chartboost
+* Facebook Audience Network
+* Tapjoy
+* Unity Ads
+* Vungle

+For mediation to work you will need to properly setup an application on the provider's website and setup mediation groups for your unit IDs on the AdMob website.
+Please follow the official instructions provided by Google for specific providers: [AdColony](https://developers.google.com/admob/android/mediation/adcolony#step_1_set_up_adcolony), [Chartboost](https://developers.google.com/admob/android/mediation/chartboost#step_1_set_up_chartboost), [Facebook](https://developers.google.com/admob/android/mediation/facebook#step_1_set_up_facebook_audience_network), [Tapjoy](https://developers.google.com/admob/android/mediation/tapjoy#step_1_set_up_tapjoy), [Unity Ads](https://developers.google.com/admob/android/mediation/unity#step_1_set_up_unity_ads), [Vungle](https://developers.google.com/admob/android/mediation/vungle#step_1_set_up_vungle).
+All the necessary information is specified in steps 1 and 2, all other steps can be skipped.

+## Select mediation providers for your app

+You are not required to setup all available mediation providers.
+If you only use some of them or none at all you can disable them so that your app does not ship with additional libraries that are not used.
+You can select which providers are enabled in the plugin's settings.
+These settings only work for Android.
+Unfortunately, the only way to modify which providers are enabled on iOS is to rebuild the plugin.
+To rebuild the plugin follow these steps:
+- Copy the plugin from your engine folder (*[path_to_engine]/Engine/Plugins/Marketplace/AdmobGoodies*) to your project's plugin folder;
+- Delete the *Binaries* and *Intermediate* folders;
+- Modify the plugin's Build.cs file to select which networks are enabled
+- Launch the project, during start up you will be asked to build the plugin
+- Confirm build

+The plugin's Build.cs file (*Source/AdmobGoodies/AdmobGoodies.Build.cs*) has commented blocks for each provider - if you wish to disable a provider simply comment out the lines with `PublicAdditionalFrameworks`.

 # **Blueprint nodes**